 Enter the Local Resources menu.
 Under the Keyboard heading, you will see the option to use Windows key combinations when the display is set in particular ways.

 You also have the ability to use thumb drives or other media while connected remotely.
 Within Local Resources, you will see a Local Devices heading.
 Click “More.”
 Now you will see various options for media that can be accessed during RDP.

 Finding a helpful hosting provider

 he remote desktop protocol is just one of the many tools and features that can be useful to you within a cloud environment.
 Your Windows Cloud Hosting solutions, like any cloud computing situation, will rely in part on the quality of your Cloud Servers.
-If you ever have any questions at any time related to your cloud or other hosting-related tools, Atlantic.Net’s consultants are here to assist you 24/7.
+If you ever have any questions at any time related to your cloud or other hosting-related tools such as our HIPAA compliant hosting solutions, Atlantic.Net’s consultants are here to assist you 24/7.